Triamec/GearUp/README.md

 ## Prepare and Run the *Gear Up!* Application

-1. Replace the GearUp.TAMcfg as described above
+1. Replace the `GearUp.TAMcfg` as described above
-2. In Settings.settings, change the Serial Number for the Slave and Master according to your Hardware.
+2. In `Settings.settings`, change the Serial Number for the Slave and Master according to your Hardware.
 You can retrieve the Serial Numbers by clicking on the Station (red Icon) in the TAM System Explorer tree
 3. Run the applicaton

 ## Operate the *Gear Up!* Application